 Modern particle physics experiments bear out this approach to particle creation because these experiments bombard matter with energy, requiring powerful particle accelerators.
 Effectively, the particle physics experiments hit a drum harder and harder to produce newer kinds of sounds.
 There is no end to this hitting, or to the number of particles that can be created by such a process.
 Particle physics is, therefore, infinite, just as the number of sounds and rhythms that can be created by playing arbitrarily shaped drums are also infinite.

-The only reason we consider it finite is because we are beating a specific kind of drum found on Earth.
+The only reason we consider it finite is that we are beating a specific kind of drum found on Earth.
 In Sāńkhya, space in different parts of the universe is different; as a different kind of drum hit by different kinds of strokes, it produces different kinds of sounds.
 We can never complete particle physics because we can never obtain all the drums.
 Particle physics is a catalog of what we see here and now.

 A more accurate approach to study the particles is to think of the ways in which they are produced.
 This involves four factors.
 First, we must understand the varieties of drums that can be played.
 Second, we can talk about how hitting the drum differently produces a new vibration.
 Third, we must understand the kinds of drums that are presently available and the various ways in which they can be vibrated.
 Fourth, we must study how the drum should be played; just hitting the drum in whatever way we like is not science; true science is learning to play the drum according to some rules.
 This will be the primary methodology by which I will try to explain a new kind of atomic physics.